Supreme Court sides with Black Lives Matter activist in First Amendment case

-Barrett, a University of Notre Dame law professor who served for three years on the U.S. Court of Appeals for the 7th Circuit, sounded confident and well versed in the details of the technical cases before the court.
+Barrett, a University of Notre Dame law professor who served for three years on the U.S. Court of Appeals for the 7th Circuit, sounded confident and well-versed in the details of the technical cases before the court.

 One involved whether government documents involving regulation for cooling water intake structures may be kept from an environmental group, and another concerned benefits decisions by the U.S. Railroad Retirement Board.